tsredanovic/checkip/README.md

 ## Usage

-## Get WAN IP
+## Get IP
-Use provider's code to fetch your WAN IP from that provider.
+Use provider's code to fetch your public (WAN) IP from that provider.

 ```python
 from checkip.ip import get_ip